martinkearn/FlipScript/DemoScriptFlipper/DemoScriptFlipper/SimpleSample.md

-﻿# Section 1
+﻿
+# Main header
-This is a sample section, it has two sub-sections
+This is a very simple file which demonstrates how FlipScript works.

-## SubSection 1.1
+## Section 1
-This is sub-section 1.1
+This is section 1

-## SubSection 1.2
+## Section 2
-This is sub-section 1.2
+This is section 2

 Here is an ordered list:
 1. Ordered bullet 1